krisztinaknagy/feedzai-openml-java/openml-datarobot/README.md

 # DataRobot API

-This module contains the classes and logic related with the import of a model generated in [DataRobot](https://www.datarobot.com/).
+This module contains the classes and logic related with the import of a model generated in [DataRobot](https://www.datarobot.com/) version 4.1.1 or higher.

-The current implementation allows to import a binary classification model exported in a Jar file.
+The current implementation allows to import a binary classification model __exported in a Jar file__.

 ## Model File Structure